ddc-java-14/capstone-proposal-zcr003/docs/index.md

 ### Functionality

 A user will be able to search for a nearby venue or for one of their choosing.
 Once a venue is found it will be shown on a map with information about the venue such as hours, whether they serve food, alcohol selection, etc. along with other nearby venues, food, and hot spots.
 The user will be able to navigate through menus that explain information about the venue, along with other relevant info.
-The user will be able to add frequented venues to a favorites folder and get updates from their favorite venues as well as share venues with friends.
+The user will be able to add frequented venues to a favorites folder and get updates from their favorite venues.